isomerpages/moe-etd-tflb/_ilt/Image based Sample.md

   the experience with pictorial tools to aid the imagination of the user to provide an immersive experience to the story.
 ---
+Similar to the Text-based sample, the Image-based sample enhances the experience with pictorial tools to aid the imagination of the user to provide an immersive experience to the story.

+## Figma Sample
+Click  to access the Figma sample!

+## Figma Guide